-Nursing students currently enrolled in Board-approved nursing courses desiring listing as a nurse aide II shall submit:
+NC Board of Nursing Nursing students currently enrolled in Board-approved nursing courses desiring listing as a nurse aide II shall submit:

-- 1. an application and application fee; - 2. current listing as a nurse aide I on the DHSR Nurse Aide I Registry with no substantiated findings of abuse, neglect, exploitation, mistreatment, diversion of drugs, fraud, or misappropriation of client or employing facility property as recorded on the DHSR Nurse Aide I Registry or on the NC Health Care Personnel Registry; - 3. verification completed by the nursing program director indicating successful completion of course work equivalent in content, clinical hours, and skill competency validation for that required of a nurse aide II.
+- 1. an application and application fee; - 2. current listing as a nurse aide I on the DHSR Nurse Aide I Registry with no substantiated findings of abuse, neglect, exploitation, mistreatment, diversion of drugs, fraud, or misappropriation of client or employing facility property as recorded on the DHSR Nurse Aide I Registry or on the NC Health Care Personnel Registry; - 3. verification completed by the nursing program director indicating successful completion of course work equivalent in content, clinical hours, and skill competency validation for that required of a nurse aide II. - 4.
+Initial listing by the Board shall expire on the last day of the applicant's birth month of the following year.